mawngo/go-batch/README.md

 func main() {
 	sum := int32(0)
-	// First create a *batch.Processor by specifying the batch initializer and merger.
+	// First create a batch.ProcessorSetup by specifying
+	// the batch initializer and merger.
 	//
 	// Initializer will be called to create a new batch,
 	// here the batch.InitSlice[int] will create a slice.